On This Page

 Call for Proposals

 The Department of Anthropology is pleased to announce a new round of competition for the Freedman Award for Undergraduate Research in Anthropology.
 The award supports anthropological research by undergraduate students, in particular honors students and Anthropology majors.
 Research may be undertaken in support of a thesis, as part of a class project, in connection with the Anthropology Collections, or in collaboration with a faculty member.
-Awards of up to $3000 will be awarded for research in the summer or fall 2021.
-Proposals must comply with COVID-19 policies and guidelines, including Student Travel policies (see page 2 of the document).
+Awards of up to $3000 will be awarded for research conducted in winter or spring of 2022.
+Proposals must comply with COVID-19 policies and guidelines, including student travel policies (see page 2 of the document).
 Funds will be disbursed only for expenses deemed eligible under current Cornell guidelines.

 Examples of research-related activities that may be funded include, but are not limited to: